 The map on risk and population shows the population potentially affected by floods with low, medium and high probability in the parts of the countries belonging to the Danube River Basin District.
-In the inundation areas addressed in this Plan there are at least 1,008,273 people affected by floods with high probability, at least 2,909,609 people affected by floods with medium probability and at least 5,411,397 people affected by floods with low probability.
+In the inundation areas addressed in this Plan there are at least 1,044,862 people potentially affected by floods with high probability, at least 2,987,964 people potentially affected by floods with medium probability and at least 5,543,229 people potentially affected by floods with low probability.

 The maps on risk and economic activity display the share of inundated area by class of economic activity (according to Corine Land Cover) for low, medium and high probability floods.
 The agricultural areas have the major share among the different types of the economic activity followed by the category "others" which however combines a number of various activities.
-Approximately 33,059 km2 of agricultural areas are potentially affected by low probability floods in the Danube River Basin District.
+Approximately 33,225 km2 of agricultural areas are potenhttp://icpdr.org/main/activities-projects/implementation-eu-floods-directive tially affected by low probability floods in the Danube River Basin District.
 The largest urban area potentially affected by low probability floods is in Hungary (905 km2).

 The map on risk and installations with the potential to cause pollution shows the number of IPPC and Seveso installations affected by floods with low, medium and high probability in the parts of the countries belonging to the Danube River Basin District.
-Floods with high probability affect at least 90 installations, floods with medium probability affect at least 241 installations and floods with low probability affect at least 548 installations in the Danube River Basin District.
+Floods with high probability potentially affect at least 91 installations, floods with medium probability potentially affect at least 216 installations and floods with low probability potentially affect at least 517 installations in the Danube River Basin District.

 There are two maps on risk and WFD protected areas.
 One map is showing Natura 2000 protected areas superposed in a semi-transparent way on the flood hazard areas (for low probability floods scenario).
 Only those flood hazard areas that are overlapping (partly or entirely) the protected areas, are displayed.
 The second map displays the total numbers of affected areas designated for the abstraction of water intended for human consumption under WFD Article 7, and of the affected bodies of water designated as recreational waters, including areas designated as bathing waters under Directive 2006/7/EC by floods with low, medium and high probability in the parts of the countries belonging to the Danube River Basin District.
-Floods with high probability affect at least 886 drinking water and recreational water areas, floods with medium probability affect at least 1073 drinking water and recreational water areas and floods with low probability affect at least 1356 drinking water and recreational water areas in the Danube River Basin District.
+Floods with high probability intersect with at least 927 drinking water and recreational water areas, floods with low probability intersect with at least 1114 drinking water and recreational water areas and floods with low probability intersect with at least 1389 drinking water and recreational water areas in the Danube River Basin District.

-No data for flood maps were provided by Ukraine, Moldova and Montenegro.
+No data for flood maps were provided by Ukraine, Republic of Moldova and Montenegro.